casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/binoculars/index.md

 {{< /lead >}}

 ## Binoculars in Sons of the Forest
-The Binocular is a tool you can use to look off in the distance.
+The Binoculars is a tool you can use to look off in the distance.
 Simply hold the left click while you have them equipped to look through them.
 Sadly this does require both hands meaning you can't hold anything else to do this.

 The Binoculars has no durability, doesn't require additional items, and can't be crafted into something else, so this is the final form.